Chronology: 2nd Century BC

 The Roman legions began the conquest of the Eastern Mediterranean in the 2nd century AD.
 They move north of the Rubicon.
-The Celts in the Po Valley are conquered.
-They are judged inelible for Roman citizenship.
+The Celts in the Po Valley were conquered.
+They were judged inelible for Roman citizenship.
 The Second Macedonian War occurs (200-197 BC).
-King Philip V attempts to gain control of the Aegean, but is defeated by the Romans who proceed to "liberate" the Greeks from the Macedonians.
+King Philip V attempts to gain control of the Aegean, but was defeated by the Romans who proceed to 'liberated' the Greeks from the Macedonians.
 Thus Rome added Greece to their growing empire.
-The Romans encountered n Greece a culture with literature and sculpture that surpassed their own.
+The Romans encountered in Greece a culture with literature and sculpture that surpassed their own.
 Greek art came to set the standard for Roman art.
 Roman sculptures were modeled on Greek forms.
-Rome enacts the Leges Porciae, a series of laws which granted all Roman citizens the right of appeal in capital cases, abolished the scourging of citizens, and summary execution during battle (199-184 BC).
-The coinquest of the Greeks brought Rome into contact with the Syruans.
-King Antochus III is defeated at Magnesia (190 BC).
+Rome enacted the Leges Porciae, a series of laws which granted all Roman citizens the right of appeal in capital cases, abolished the scourging of citizens, and summary execution during battle (199-184 BC).
+The coinquest of the Greeks brought Rome into contact with the Syrians.
+King Antochus III of the Seleucid Dynasty was defeated at Magnesia (190 BC).
 This added further possessions, including Asian Minor, to the Empire.
-Scipio the great victor over the Carthegibians dies (183 C).
-Another sumptuary law, the Lex Orchia, is enacted (181 BC).
+Scipio the great victor over the Cartheginians died (183 BC).
+Another sumptuary law, the Lex Orchia, was enacted (181 BC).
 The war against King Perseus of Macedon known as the Third Macedonian War occurs (171-168 BC).
-The Lex Voconia is enacted which limits the land that can inherited by females (169 BC).
-The Battle of Pydna concluding the Third Macedonian War occurs and King Persus' forces are routed Pydna (168 BC).
-Macedonia ecentually becomes a Roman province.
-Another sumptuary law, the Lex Fannia, is passed (161 BC).
-The Greek philosophers are expelled (161 BC).
+The Lex Voconia was enacted which limited the land that can inherited by females (169 BC).
+The Battle of Pydna concluded the Third Macedonian War and King Persus' forces were routed at Pydna (168 BC).
+Macedonia ecentually became a Roman province.
+Another sumptuary law, the Lex Fannia, was passed (161 BC).
+The Greek philosophers were expelled (161 BC).
 Stoicism begins to become important among Roman intelectuals and influence the governing class in the mid-2nd century.
-The Third Punic War with Charthage occurs (149-146 BC).
-The war results in the complete defeat of Carthage.
-The Carthaginians are sold into slavery.
+The Third Punic War with Charthage was fought (149-146 BC).
+The war results in the complete defeat and destruction of Carthage.
+The Carthaginians were sold into slavery.
 The city is torn down and burned.
-A Greek revolt by the Achaean League is supressed and Cornith destroyed (146 BC).
+A Greek revolt by the Achaean League was supressed and Cornith destroyed (146 BC).
 Large numbers of Greeks were enslaved.
-Many wealthy Greeks used learned Greek slaves to teach their children.
-Rome as a result of the wars with Charthage and expansion into Greece acquired an extensive empire consisting of virtually the entire western Mediterranean as well as Greece, Asia Minor and a dominant position in Egypt, the granery of the Meiterrean.
-King Attalus III of Pergamum dies and bequated his client kingdom to Rome (133 BC).
-It becomes the privince of Asia.
+Many wealthy Romans used learned Greek slaves to teach their children.
+Rome as a result of the wars with Charthage and expansion into Greece acquired an extensive empire consisting of virtually the entire western Mediterranean as well as Greece, Asia Minor and a dominant position in Egypt, the granery of the Mediterraean.
+King Attalus III of Pergamum died and bequeathed his client kingdom to Rome (133 BC).
+It became the province of Asia.
 Rome's transition into a imperial state had many domestic consequences.
-Class conflicts intensify, power struggles and assassinations occur and slave rebellions.
+Class conflicts intensifed, power struggles and assassinations occured, and slave rebellions.
 The severe class conflicts begin with the tribunes Tiberius Gracchus tribune of the plebs (133 BC).
 Gaius Gracchus tribune of the plebs (123 BC).
 The Gracchi brothers attempted to reform the Roman Republic to adjust to the new empire.
-The conservative patrician class ressits the reforms as a threat to their traditions and position.
+The conservative patrician class resisted the reforms as a threat to their traditions and position.
 Gaius Gracchus is killed and his followers were executed by Opimius (121 BC).
-The Jugurthine War occurs (112-105 BC).
-Marius becomes consul (107, 104-100).
-He rules Rome through command of the army.
-Marius reorganizes the Army (104 BC).
-A slave rebellion breaks out in Sicily (104 BC).
-Marius campaigns in Gaul (103-100 BC).
+The Jugurthine War occured (112-105 BC).
+Marius became consul (107, 104-100).
+He ruled Rome through command of the army.
+Marius reorganized the Army (104 BC).
+A slave rebellion broke out in Sicily (104 BC).
+Marius campaiged in Gaul (103-100 BC).

 Eastern Mediterrean

-he Roman legions began the conquest of the Eastern Mediterranean in the 2nd century AD.
-They move north of the Rubicon.
+The Roman legions began the conquest of the Eastern Mediterranean in the 2nd century AD.
+They moved north of the Rubicon.

 The Celts

-The Celts in the Po Valley are conquered.
-They are judged inelible for Roman citizenship.
+The Celts in the Po Valley were conquered.
+They were judged inelible for Roman citizenship.

 Macedonia

-The Second Macedonian War occurs (200-197 BC).
-King Philip V attempts to gain control of the Aegean, but is defeated by the Romans.
-The war against King Perseus of Macedon known as the Third Macedonian War occurs (171-168 BC).
-The Lex Voconia is enacted which limits the land that can inherited by females (169 BC).
-The Battle of Pydna concluding the Third Macedonian War occurs and King Persus' forces are routed Pydna (168 BC).
-Macedonia ecentually becomes a Roman province (146 BC)
+The Second Macedonian War erupted (200-197 BC).
+King Philip V attempted to gain control of the Aegean, but was defeated by the Romans.
+The war against King Perseus of Macedon known as the Third Macedonian War occured (171-168 BC).
+The Lex Voconia is enacted which limited the land that can be inherited by females (169 BC).
+The Battle of Pydna concluded the Third Macedonian War and King Persus' forces were routed Pydna (168 BC).
+Macedonia eventually became a Roman province (146 BC)

 Greece

-The Romans with the defeat of the Macedonians in the Second Macedonian War, procceded to "liberate" the Greeks from the Macedonians.
+The Romans with the defeat of the Macedonians in the Second Macedonian War, procceded to 'liberate' the Greeks from the Macedonians.
 Thus Rome added Greece to their growing empire.
-The Romans encountered n Greece a culture with literature and sculpture that surpassed their own.
+The Romans encountered in Greece a culture with literature and sculpture that surpassed their own.
 Greek art came to set the standard for Roman art.
 Roman sculptures were modeled on Greek forms.
-A Greek revolt by the Achaean League is supressed and Cornith destroyed (146 BC).
+A Greek revolt by the Achaean League was supressed and Cornith destroyed (146 BC).
 Large numbers of Greeks were enslaved.
 Many wealthy Greeks used learned Greek slaves to teach their children.

 Syria

 The conquest of Macedonia and Greece brought Rome into contact with the Syrians.
-King Antochus III is defeated at Magnesia (190 BC).
+King Antochus III of the Seleucid Dynasty was defeated at Magnesia (190 BC).
 This added further possessions, including Asian Minor, to the Empire.

 Pergamum

-King Attalus III of Pergamum dies and bequeathed his client kingdom to Rome (133 BC).
-It becomes the province of Asia.
+King Attalus III of Pergamum died and bequeathed his client kingdom to Rome (133 BC).
+It becames the province of Asia.

 Carthage